3kwa/goingnats/README.md

 `asyncio` less so hence never played with the [official Python client](https://github.com/nats-io/nats.py).

-While I got a lot out of [nats-python](https://github.com/Gr1N/nats-python), it has some rought edges I would rather not have to work around as an end user.
+While I got a lot out of [nats-python](https://github.com/Gr1N/nats-python), it has some rough edges I would rather not have to work around as an end user.

 I wanted to teach myself enough `socket` programming and gain a deeper understanding of the [NATS protocol](https://docs.nats.io/nats-protocol/nats-protocol).